ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-If the RC calls an RS without an access token, or with an invalid access token, the RS MAY respond to the RC with an authentication header indicating that GNAP.
+If the RC calls an RS without an access token, or with an invalid access token, the RS MAY respond to the RC with an authentication header indicating that GNAP needs to be used to access the resource.
 The address of the GNAP endpoint MUST be sent in the "as_uri" parameter.
 The RS MAY additionally return a resource reference that the RC MAY use in its [resource request](#request-resource).
 This